-In the mountains of central and southern
+In the mountains of central

 Europe, this is a high-altitude butterfly, found typically from 1500m

 to 2500m, though up to 3000m in places.
 In Scandinavia, like many

 northern species, it flies much closer to sea level, and not higher

 than 1000m.
 It is a local butterfly but widespread and relatively

 common.
 I know several places where I can reliably expect to see it in

 Switzerland.
 It is one of the earlier of the high mountain butterflies,

 appearing on the wing as early as May in years when the snow melts

 early - more commonly June - and usually over by the end of July.